-- a broad range of risk measurement methods such as Basis-Point-Value (BPV), gap analysis and economic sensitivities; - net interest income simulations under a variety of market scenarios; simulations over a multiyear period are used within budgeting and risk processes; - capital sensitivities arising from banking book positions that have impact on available regulatory capital (e.g. Available For Sale bonds).
+- a broad range of risk measurement methods such BPV, gap analysis and economic sensitivities; - net interest income simulations under a variety of market scenarios; simulations over a multiyear period are used within budgeting and risk processes; and

+• capital sensitivities arising from banking book positions that have impact on available regulatory capital (e.g. Available For Sale bonds).